CommunistMountain/BalanceModFork/README_new.md

     </ol>
     <li>SYSTEMS:</li>
     <ol>
         <li>Backup Battery: Cost from 35 to 50.
-Now includes the effects of Battery Charger.</li>
+Now includes the effects of Battery Charger.
+Battery Charger rarity from 2 to 0.</li>
         <li>Doors: Cost from 60 to 45.</li>
         <li>Sensors: Cost from 40 to 30.
 Level 3 cost from 40 to 30.</li>
         <li>Pilot: Level 2 cost from 20 to 35.</li>